Tuesday, March 3, 2015

 Two little girls Adventures after school 2

-The two little girls both were in the first grade and walked every day to Elementary School located on West Montgomery.
+The two little girls, both in the first grade, walked every day to the Elementary School located on West Montgomery

 The girls stayed with their grandmother, who never owned a vehicle in her entire life, during the school year.

-One day on their way from home from school, they stopped at the local church where they walked down into the basement to take a peek inside.
+One day, on their way home from school, they stopped at the local church, where they walked down into the basement to take a peek inside.

 There they found a refrigerator full of food, they were very hungry so they poured themselves a glass of buttermilk and filled it with a slice of bread.